wonderMoronWins/Har-extractor/README.md

 > A small tool to extract embedded images from `.har` files exported via browser DevTools.
 > Simple.
 Open-source.
-Made with ChatGPT-4o.
+Developed with modern LLM-based tools.

 ## 📌 What it does